Constraining Scale Dependent Growth with Redshift Surveys: Model Independent Fitting

 Within scalar-tensor theories, we then have a three parameter fit $(c,M_a,\mds)$ for gravity that can be used for testing GR with growth rate data.
 This is a valid and useful approach, but while it is the most physical approach without adopting a specific gravity model it does have some drawbacks.
 One must solve the growth equation for each point in the parameter space, and there is some degeneracy.
 High values of $M(a)$, coming from either large $M_a$ or large $\mds$, are indistinguishable from GR (for a Monte Carlo fitting approach one might want to adopt priors on $1/M_a$, $1/\mds$ instead).
 Covariance between the parameters can only partially be ameliorated with data over a range of $k$ and $a$.
 Finally, while the Pad\'e form is model independent within canonical scalar-tensor theories, we might want to test the framework itself.

 Therefore we will also investigate an even more model independent approach, that of independent bin values of $\gm$ in $k$ and $a$.
+(One can also use node values for $\gm$ and interpolate between them, e.g.\ with linear or spline functions.
+This smoothness increases the ease of attaining a good fit to the exact form (see Sec.~\ref{sec:bin22}) but also increases the covariance between bins and hence the interpretation of $\gm(z)$.
+In the spirit of ``stress testing'' the ability of bins to accurately give $\fs$ we use $\gm$ constant in bins.)
 We want to keep the number of bins small, but sufficient to both see the physics qualitatively and reproduce the growth rate with quantitative accuracy.
 Note that the bins are in $\gm$, giving the full, continuous function $\fs(k,a)$.
 (For some studies using gravity binned in scale and redshift, see \cite{1003.0001,1008.0397,1103.1195,1212.0009,1312.1022,1707.06627,1707.08964,1908.00290,2005.14351,2007.12607,2010.12519,2101.12261}.)

 Since we restrict ourselves to the quasilinear regime, we choose two bins in $k$: low $k=[0.01,0.1]$ and high $k=[0.1,0.15]$.
 Subdividing further would lead to increased covariance between parameters and weaker constraints.
 For expansion factor $a$, we recognize that models such as $f(R)$ have very rapid variation in their time dependence, e.g.\ $\dg\sim a^4$ at low $k$, low $a$.
 This led \cite{mgbinlo} to adopt three bins in $a$ for accuracy, and we follow this procedure.
 We take bins, in redshift, of $z=[0,0.5]$, [0.5,1], and [1,3].
 Again we emphasize that these are bins for $\gm$ and not in $\fs$.
 Although we saw that $\fs$ deviates from GR by less than 1\% for $a<0.37$, we must allow $\gm$ to deviate earlier since those deviations affect all later $\fs$, even up to $z=0$.
 From Fig.~\ref{fig:dG} we see that $\dg$ deviates by less than 1\% at $a<0.25$, and set $\gm=1$ at $a<0.25$.
 Note that while $\gm$ is piecewise constant in bins, as we never take derivatives of $\gm$ then jumps at the bin boundaries do not cause difficulties for the calculation; smoothing the transitions was studied in \cite{mgbinlo} and found not to affect substantially the results.